PGA Tour Accused of Bias in Firing Gay Worker

 Lebeuf originally filed his lawsuit in Alameda Superior Court and claimed 15 causes of action, including discrimination on the basis of his sexual orientation and his attention disorder, failure to accommodate, retaliation, wrongful termination, fraudulent inducement to move, and failure to pay overtime and to provide paid breaks.

 Lebeuf’s counsel isn’t worried about the case moving to federal court.
-“In fact, federal court may be a better forum to cut through discovery shenanigans,” Mythily Sivarajah of JML Law in Woodland Hills, Calif., told Bloomberg Law.
+“In fact, the federal court may be a better forum to cut through discovery shenanigans,” Mythily Sivarajah of JML Law in Woodland Hills, Calif., told Bloomberg Law.
 Lebeuf’s legal team chose to rely on California law because it provides stronger worker protections than federal law, Sivarajah said.

 Jackson Lewis PC, representing the PGA Tour, didn’t immediately respond to Bloomberg Law’s request for comment.